-- 21. Upon receiving a written request from the owner of any residence: - (a) on the land listed as 125(1) and 125(2) in the figure in Appendix 3; or the Proponent shall implement additional dust mitigation measures (such as a first flush roof system, internal or external air filters, and/or air conditioning) at the residence in consultation with the owner.
+- 21. Upon receiving a written request from the owner of any residence: - (a) on the land listed as 125(1) and 125(2) in the figure in Appendix 3; or - (b) on privately-owned land where subsequent air quality monitoring shows that the dust generated by the project is greater than or equal to the applicable criteria in Tables 5, 6 or 7 on a systemic basis, - the Proponent shall implement additional dust mitigation measures (such as a first flush roof system, internal or external air filters, and/or air conditioning) at the residence in consultation with the owner.
 These measures must be reasonable and feasible.